 SPI communication is accomplished using 8-bit messages.
 A message is transmitted by the MCU starting with the MSB, D7, and ending with the LSB, D0 ([Table 9](#)).
-Each incoming command message on the SI pin can be interpreted using the following bit assignments: the MSB (D7) is the watchdog bit and in some cases a register address bit; the next three bits, D6:D4, are used to select the command register; and the remaining four bits, D3:D0, are used to configure and control the output and its protection features.
+Each incoming command message on the SI pin can be interpreted using the following bit assignments: the MSB (D7) is the watchdog bit and in some cases a register address bit common to both outputs or specific to an output; the next three bits, D6:D4, are used to select the command register; and the remaining four bits, D3:D0, are used to configure and control the outputs and their protection features.

-Multiple messages can be transmitted in succession to accommodate those applications where daisy chaining is desirable or to confirm transmitted data as long as the messages are all multiples of eight bits.
+Multiple messages can be transmitted in succession to accommodate those applications where daisy chaining is desirable, or to confirm transmitted data, as long as the messages are all multiples of eight bits.
 Any attempt made to latch in a message that is not eight bits will be ignored.

-The 34982 has defined registers, which are used to configure the device and to control the state of the output.
+The 34984 has defined registers, which are used to configure the device and to control the state of the output.
 [Table 10](#), summarizes the SI registers.
 The registers are addressed via D6:D4 of the incoming SPI word ([Table 9](#)).